carpentries/instructor-training/_extras/guide.md

 ### Episode order

 Experience has shown that the current order of episodes works quite well.
-If you're a new Trainer, we recommend following the official order, however, the material is flexible enough to allow small shifts in episode order.
+If you are a new Trainer, we recommend following the official order, however, the material is flexible enough to allow small shifts in episode order.
 If you are an experienced Trainer and you would like to re-arrange the schedule, make sure to communicate with your trainees and co-Trainers!